samuel-lucas6/Kryptor/README.md

   -o|--overwrite   overwrite files
-  -g|--generate    generate a new key pair -r|--recover     recover your public key from your private key -s|--sign        create a signature
+  -g|--generate    generate a new key pair -r|--recover     recover your public key from your private key -m|--modify      change your private key passphrase -s|--sign        create a signature
-  -c|--comment     add a comment to a signature -l|--prehash     sign large files by prehashing -v|--verify      verify a signature
+  -c|--comment     add a comment to a signature or new key pair -l|--prehash     sign large files by prehashing -v|--verify      verify a signature
-  -t|--signature   specify a signature file (unused for default name) -u|--update      check for updates
+  -t|--signature   specify a signature file (unused for default name) --version        view the program version
-  -a|--about       view the program version and license -h|--help        show help information
+  -h|--help        show help information

 Examples: